 According to the report, "most establishment (77%) have fewer than 50 employees.
 About 30% of establishments have five or fewer employees."
 Here in Montana, our solar installation businesses have an average of 3 full time employees and 2 part time employees.
 These are small, local businesses that hire local employees.

 It is exciting to see Montana as one of the 29 states that saw growth, but looks can be deceiving.
 Montana ranks 49th in Solar Jobs, and 47th in Solar Jobs Per Capita.
-You may think it's hard to get any worse, but this is actually lower than Montana's 2017 rankings, which came in at 48th and 44th respectively.
-This means that even though the industry is growing, we are being outpaced by almost every other state.
+This is lower than Montana's 2017 rankings, which came in at 48th and 44th respectively.
+This means that even though the industry is growing, we are being outpaced by most other states.
 Montana has an excellent solar resource, comparable to places with large solar markets like Florida.
 In order to allow this industry to reach its full potential, we bring an end the hostile atmosphere and begin nurturing this industry that is full of small, local, well-paying jobs.
 We celebrate the growth we see for Montana, but stand steadfastly ready to protect rooftop solar and the solar industry from more speed bumps and road blocks so that growth can continue.

 Thank you for reading!
 Are you ready to help MREA protect rooftop solar and the renewable energy industry?
 Join MREA as a member to help grow our community of advocates.